 Table 3 (part C) lists the 105 countries for which the adoption of the first constitution is included in our sample.
 Table 5, columns (3) and (4), report the results from re-estimating the specification in Table 4, column (3), for subsamples of years in which a country adopts its first constitution and other years.
 The results show that, irrespective of whether countries adopt their first constitution or change their existing constitution, they follow the constitutional choices of their former colonizer, countries with the same dominant aid donor, export competitors, countries with the same legal origin and countries with the same dominant religion.
 These results for the most part resemble the earlier findings reported in Table 4.
-They also indicate that the earlier findings were not solely explained by the adoption of the first constitution.
-But while diffusion is present in both subsamples, the diffusion effects are much larger during years in which a country adopts its first constitution.
-This is consistent with the notion that countries are particularly likely to follow the constitutional choices of other countries when they are drafting their first constitution.
-Third, we also observe some other differences between years in which a country adopts its first constitution and other years.
-Countries that adopt their first constitution do not borrow from aid donors, while such constitutional borrowing does occur during other years.
-This result could be explained by aid conditionality being less prominent during the first years of a country’s existence, as aid at that time may be primarily motivated by supporting and establishing relationships with newly formed governments.
-Another difference is that countries that adopt their first constitution follow their trade partners and countries with which they share a common official language, while such diffusion effects are absent during other years.
-Finally, countries that adopt their first constitution do not borrow from military allies, while such constitutional borrowing does occur during other years.
+But while diffusion is present in both subsamples, the diffusion effects are substantially larger during years in which a country adopts its first constitution.

-These findings raise the question how much of the variation in constitutional rights during years in which a country adopts its first constitution, is collectively explained by the spatial lags.
-As before, we use the variance decomposition developed by Cornelissen (2008) but now apply it to the specification of Table 5, column (3).
-The results indicate that diffusion explains 46 percent of the variation in rights adoption during years in which a country adopts its first constitution.
-This is much more than the 3 percent we found for the full sample specification in Table 4, column (3).
+This finding raises the question how much of the variation in constitutional rights during years in which a country adopts its first constitution, is collectively explained by the spatial lags.
+To answer this question, we use the variance decomposition developed by Cornelissen (2008) and apply it to the baseline specification of Table 4, column (3) as well as to the sub-sample of first constitutions from Table 5, column (3).
+The results show that, in our baseline specification, only 3 percent of the total variation in rights adoption is explained by diffusion.
+However, when we use the same variance decomposition and apply it to the specification of Table 5, column (3), we find that no less than 46 percent of the variation in rights adoption during years in which a country adopts its first constitution is explained by diffusion.
 Hence, not only are the individual diffusion effects stronger during years in which a country adopts its first constitution, but diffusion also explains much more of the variation in constitutional rights adoption.
 These findings support the notion that, particularly when drafting a first constitution, countries follow the constitutional choices of others.

 6.3 Different Types of Rights